oblador/react-native-vector-icons/MIGRATION.md

   * getRawGlyphmap
   * getFOntFamily?
 * Why do we make the text non-selectable?
-* There are some really old fonts should we still support them?
-  * antdesign - now at version 6 but no ttf - should we use new SVG approach
 * Do we keep the old default entry points for FA6 and friends or just use { }
 * loadFont
   * Should we have a better API for fontawesome6